autonomys/spartan-codec/README.md

 Subspace is a proof-of-storage blockchain that resolves the farmer's dilemma, to learn more read our <a href="https://drive.google.com/file/d/1v847u_XeVf0SBz7Y7LEMXi72QfqirstL/view">whitepaper</a>.

-This is an adpation of <a href="https://eprint.iacr.org/2015/366">SLOTH</a> (slow-timed hash function) into a time-asymmetric permutation using a standard CBC block cipher.
-This code is largely based on the C implementation used in <a href="https://github.com/randomchain/pysloth/blob/master/sloth.c">PySloth</a> which is the same as used in the paper.
+This is an adaptation of [SLOTH](https://eprint.iacr.org/2015/366) (slow-timed hash function) into a time-asymmetric permutation using a standard CBC block cipher.
+This code is largely based on the C implementation used in [PySloth](https://github.com/randomchain/pysloth/blob/master/sloth.c) which is the same as used in the paper.

 ### Install
 This crate requires Rust 1.51 or newer to compile.